-- The child or children may be moved away from an area where the poor behaviour is occurring, for example, on the football pitch for an agreed period of time - Removal of some or all of playtime (time subject to severity of behaviour) - Loss of free choice time (time subject to severity of behaviour) - The child could be sent to the Key Stage Leader for a period of time (time subject to severity of behaviour) or to receive a verbal sanction - For more serious breaches of the School Rules, a child may be sent to the Headteacher (or the Deputy Head in the absence of the Headteacher - Report cards (in extreme cases)
+- The child or children may be moved away from an area where the poor behaviour is occurring, for example, on the football pitch for an agreed period of time. - Removal of some or all of playtime (time subject to severity of behaviour) - Loss of free choice time (time subject to severity of behaviour) - The child could be sent to the Key Stage Leader for a period of time (time subject to severity of behaviour) or to receive a verbal sanction - For more serious breaches of the Expectations for Behaviour, a child may be sent to the Head teacher (or the Deputy Head in the absence of the Headteacher - Report cards (in extreme cases)

-It will be at the discretion of the Class teacher or Headteacher to inform the parents and carers about a child's behaviour.
+It will be at the discretion of the class teacher or head teacher to inform the parents and carers about a child's behaviour.
 Persistent poor behaviour will need to be brought to the attention of colleagues and the child's parents.
 It is not appropriate to discuss the child's behaviour with any adult other than the registered parents and carers.